-Ever thought of yourself as a strategic genius or possibly aspiring to be one?
-In this course, designed for players of all abilities, alongside playing the game in an ongoing tournament pupils will learn specific Chess techniques every week – from basic opening moves to advanced strategy – and have the opportunity to play alongside and develop connections with pupils from other year groups.
-There are numerous well-documented benefits to playing chess, both for a pupil’s academic study and their health, including improved memory, increased planning and foresight, and creativity.
+Ever thought of yourself as a strategic genius or are you possibly aspiring to be one?
+In this course, designed for players of all abilities, alongside playing the game in an ongoing tournament, pupils will learn specific Chess techniques every week – from basic opening moves to advanced strategy – and have the opportunity to play alongside and develop connections with pupils from other year groups.
+There are numerous well-documented benefits to playing Chess, both for a pupil’s academic study and their health, including improved memory, increased planning and foresight, and creativity.

 Community Partnership: Drama | L6 | Autumn, Spring

 A feeling of personal achievement through contribution and dedication to the community will be the rewards for boys during Community Partnership: Drama.